dfelinto/blender-manual/modifiers/generate/array.rst

    Object offset example.

    Adds a transformation taken from an object (relative to the current object) to the offset.
-See *Object offset example*\ .
+See *Object offset example*.
 It is good practice to use an Empty object centered or near to the initial object.
 E.g. by rotating this Empty a circle or helix of objects can be created.

 :guilabel:`Merge`
-   If enabled, vertices in each copy will be merged with vertices in the next copy that are within the given :guilabel:`Distance`\ .
+   If enabled, vertices in each copy will be merged with vertices in the next copy that are within the given :guilabel:`Distance`.

 :guilabel:`First Last`
-   If enabled **and** :guilabel:`Merge` is enabled, vertices in the first copy will be merged with vertices in the last copy (this is useful for circular objects; see (\ *First Last merge example*\ )).
+   If enabled **and** :guilabel:`Merge` is enabled, vertices in the first copy will be merged with vertices in the last copy (this is useful for circular objects; see (*First Last merge example*)).

 +------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------+
 +.. figure:: /images/Dev-ArrayModifier-FirstLastDiscontinuity01.jpg                                                |.. figure:: /images/Dev-ArrayModifier-FirstLastMerge01.jpg                                                       +
 +------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------+
-+Subsurf discontinuity caused by not merging vertices between first and last copies (\ :guilabel:`First Last` off).|Subsurf discontinuity eliminated by merging vertices between first and last copies (\ :guilabel:`First Last` on).+
++Subsurf discontinuity caused by not merging vertices between first and last copies (:guilabel:`First Last` off).  |Subsurf discontinuity eliminated by merging vertices between first and last copies (:guilabel:`First Last` on).  +
 +------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------+
 +:guilabel:`First Last` merge example.                                                                                                                                                                                               +
 +------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------+

 :guilabel:`Distance`
-   Controls the merge distance for :guilabel:`Merge`\ .
+   Controls the merge distance for :guilabel:`Merge`.

 :guilabel:`Start cap`
    The mesh object to be used as a start cap.
-A single copy of this object will be placed at the "beginning" of the array - in fact, as if it was in position **-1**\ , i.e. one "array step" before the first "regular" array copy.
+A single copy of this object will be placed at the "beginning" of the array - in fact, as if it was in position **-1**, i.e. one "array step" before the first "regular" array copy.
 Of course, if :guilabel:`Merge` is activated, and the :guilabel:`Start cap` is near enough to the first copy, they will be merged.

 :guilabel:`End cap`
    The mesh object to be used as an end cap.
-A single copy of this object will be placed at the "end" of the array - in fact, as if it was in position **n+1**\ , i.e. one "array step" after the last "regular" array copy.
-And as :guilabel:`Start cap`\ , it can be merged with the last copy…
+A single copy of this object will be placed at the "end" of the array - in fact, as if it was in position **n+1**, i.e. one "array step" after the last "regular" array copy.
+And as :guilabel:`Start cap`, it can be merged with the last copy…

 Hints